bibhutighimire/ONXCR---Customer-Order-Relationship/README.md

  public async Task<List<string?>?> GetCustomerCountryByDate(DateTime date)
         {
-            //LINQ query below connects woth Orders table and using where() clause it filters rows and gets data whose date of order was passed in parameter.
-Then using Include() it does quick eager loading to get data from Customer table whose Id is equal to CustomerId in Order table.
-Finally using Select() it gets data of only the Country column.
-Since this is asynchronous call, it's using ToListAsync() to list the data and store in List of string.

             List<string?>? orders = await _context.Orders.Where(x => x.DateOfOrder == date).Include(z => z.Customer).Select(s => s.Customer!.Country).ToListAsync();
             if (orders == null)
             {